tatsy/PptLatexEditor/README.md

 2. Compile plugin

- For Visual Studio users, just open solution file and compile the project finishes the installation.
+ For Visual Studio users, only opening solution file and compiling the project finish the installation.
- I'm now planning to provide installation file for the other webpage, so please wait for a moment for non VS users.
+ I'm now planning to provide installation file at the other webpage, so please wait for a moment for if you are a non VS user.

  Thanks!